verlok/verlok.github.io/_posts/2019-03-01-lazy-load-responsive-images-in-2019-srcset-sizes-more.md

 To make sure that your users will see your images **as soon as possible**, I recommend to **immediately load the topmost images** of your webpage, only the ones that will be placed _above the fold_ in most common viewports, considering smartphones, tablets and computers.

-Always remember that lazy loading is a Javascript-based task, so before any lazy image **can start downloading**, your Javascript code needs to be **downloaded, parsed and executed**, your lazy images must be **found in the DOM**, **their position evaluated**, and this operations will take a while.
+Always remember that lazy loading is a Javascript-based task, so before any lazy image **can start downloading**, your Javascript code needs to be **downloaded, parsed and executed**, your lazy images must be **found in the DOM**, **their position evaluated**, and these operations are going to take a while.

 And here's the markup you're going to need in order to _lazy load_ a responsive image.